< Free Resources

 Accounting Resources for ASC 805 and IFRS 3

 A business combination is a transaction or other event in which an acquirer obtains control of one or more businesses.
-Business combinations are accounted for in accordance with the guidance within ASC Topic 805 Business Combinations (ASC 805) and IFRS 3 Business Combinations (IFRS 3).
+Business combinations are accounted for in accordance U.S. GAAP under ASC Topic 805 Business Combinations (ASC 805) and under IFRS 3 Business Combinations (IFRS 3).
 Although the accounting for business combinations is not hard per se, it can be tricky as you weave your way through the myriad of guidance.

-No worries!
-We’ve published this accounting topic page to help you learn more about the accounting for business combinations, including accounting issues and GAAP differences.
+We’ve published this accounting topic page to help you learn more about the accounting for business combinations, including accounting issues and U.S. GAAP vs. IFRS differences.
 We also provide helpful links to our blog posts and eLearning courses on the topic, as well as external thought leadership published by Big 4 accounting firms.
-Enjoy!
+We hope you enjoy!

 Welcome Video